aiven/devportal/docs/chm.rst

 We'll be utilizing the data from the "What's on the Menu?" dataset in the examples below.
 However, the same techniques are applicable to your data.

 .. image:: /images/tutorials/clickhouse-metabase/create.gif
-   :alt: Animated gif showing creation of a service
+   :alt: Animated GIF showing creation of a service

-Step 3.
 Setting up OSS version of Metabase
 ------------------------------------------

 Depending on your operating system and preferences, you can choose among two approaches when `setting up the open source edition of Metabase <https://www.metabase.com/start/oss/>`_: using a Docker image and running Metabase as a jar.